 Effective internal control is necessary for us to provide reliable financial reports and prevent fraud.
 If we cannot provide reliable financial reports or prevent fraud, we may not be able to manage our business as effectively as we would if an effective control environment existed, and our business and reputation with investors may be harmed.
 As a result, our small size and any undiscovered current internal control deficiencies may adversely affect our financial condition, results of operation and access to capital.
 We have not performed an in-depth analysis to determine if historical un-discovered failures of internal controls exist and may in the future discover areas of our internal control that need improvement.
-In addition, as a smaller reporting company, our independent registered public accounting firm is not required to formally attest to the effectiveness of our internal control over financial reporting so long as we remain a smaller reporting company, which could increase the likelihood of undiscovered errors in our internal controls or reported financial statements as compared to issuers whose independent registered public accounting firms have provided such attestations.
+In addition, as a smaller reporting company, our independent registered public accounting firm is not required to formally attest to the effectiveness of our internal controls or reported financial statements as compared to issuers whose independent registered public accounting firms have provided such attestations.